Six Rights of Root Cause Analysis [Root Cause Analysis Best Practices]

 A more complex SnapCarT® for a more complex incident is shown below…

-If you want to know more about drawing a SnapCharT® Diagram, see this post…
+If you want some tips to draw a great SnapCharT® Diagram, see this video…

-SnapCharT®s are used throughout the investigation process, from planning your investigation when you first start an investigation to presenting your investigation to management to get your corrective actions approved and implemented.
+SnapCharT® Diagrams are used throughout the investigation process, from planning your investigation to presenting your investigation to management to get your corrective actions approved and implemented.

 2nd Root Cause Analysis Best Practice